If you’re planning to become an importer or exporter, there are obligations you’ll need to meet.

 All business or commercial goods coming into New Zealand need to be declared.
 You’ll need to lodge the details of your imports through the import entry clearance process with Customs, no later than 20 days after the goods arrive.

-You won’t be able to pick up your goods until Customs has verified your import entry clearance, confirmed the duties and charges and any other conditions that might apply, eg biosecurity clearances from MPI.
+You won’t be able to pick up your goods until Customs has verified your import entry clearance, confirmed the duties and charges and any other conditions that might apply, for example, biosecurity clearances from MPI.

 The type of entry you need to lodge depends on the value of the goods you’re importing.